2 Kings 5:1-14

 “His servants came near, and spoke to him, and said, ‘My father, if the prophet had asked you do some great thing, wouldn’t you have done it?
-How much rather then, when he says to you,“Wash, and be clean?“‘” (v.
+How much rather then, when he says to you, “Wash, and be clean?“‘” (v.
 13).
 Once again (see v.
 3) it is a servant who speaks the word that Naaman needs to hear.
 Naaman’s pride has clouded his understanding.
 His servant, less prideful, sees what Naaman cannot.
-“The humble have once again exhibited more insight than the exalted” (Provan, 192).
+In both Old and New Testaments, humble people often have insights not given to the proud (Provan, 192).

 It was to the credit of Naaman’s wife that her servant alerted her to the possibility of healing in the first place (see v.
 3).
 That would not have happened if Naaman’s wife had treated her servant poorly.
 It is to Naaman’s credit that this servant speaks up now.
 The servant wouldn’t risk making this suggestion if he feared Naaman’s reaction.
 Naaman is angry––in a rage––and angry people can be dangerous.
 The fact that this servant speaks up says that Naaman has chosen his servants well––and that he treats them with respect.